kmarkus/rFSM/doc/README.txt

   stateX = rfsm.sista{ entry = my_func() }

-     The (likely) mistake above is to execute my_func and assing the result to entry instead of assigning my_func:
+     The (likely) mistake above is to execute my_func and assigning the result to entry instead of assigning my_func: